kasem2024/kasem2024/README.md

 ## 💼 Experience

-- Currently working on [graduation prject] - a [it will produce a lots of Ai features and will connect the user together in a chat room ].
+- I built [graduation prject] - a [it will produce a lots of Ai features and will connect the user together in a chat room ].
 - Contributed to [mern-blog web application].
-- Completed [next.js course].

 ## 🌱 Academic Background

-I am currently pursuing my Bachelor's degree in Computer Science, and I am in the fourth grade of my academic journey.
+I got a Bachelor's degree in Computer Science, and I am a Fresh graduated .
 My studies include a diverse range of computer science topics, from algorithms and data structures to software engineering principles.

 ## 🔗 Connect with Me